Code-Institute-Submissions/The_Last_Wordbender_MS2_Project/README.md

 * As a site owner, I want the game to be sufficiently challenging to provide a challenge to the site users and a rewarding experience.
 * As a site owner, I want the game to be educational and mentally stimulating to provide a valuable experience to the site users.
 * As a site user, I want the game to be interactive and provide an enjoyable experience.
-* As a site user, I want the game to challenging and provide a rewarding experience.
+* As a site user, I want the game to be challenging and provide a rewarding experience.
 * As a site user, I want to be able to achieve a score so that I can compare my score to others.

 ### Strategy Plane